Waztom/xchem-CAR/docs/source/user/ot_protocols.rst

 Requesting a Protocol
 ---------------------

-1. Navigate to your project and open the batch you want to synthesise.
+1. Navigate to your project and use the sub-batching features (see:doc:`/user/navigating_projects`) to create the batches of containing the target compounds you want to synthesise.
 2. Click **Create OT Protocol**.
 3. Fill in the form:

-   - **Protocol name** — a human-readable label
-   - **Batch IDs** — select one or more batches
+   - **Batch Selector** — select one or more batches
-   - **Use Multichannel** — enable 8-channel pipette optimisation
+   - **Pipette mode** — choose between Single channel only or Single + Multi-channel modes.
      (see :doc:`/technical/multichannel`)
-   - **Custom Starting-Material CSV** *(optional)* — override the compound ordering sheet with pre-plated starting materials
+   - **Upload Starting Materials for Selected Batches** *(optional)* — override the compound ordering sheet with pre-plated starting materials.
+Template of this csv is available in this menu.

 4. Click **Submit** — a Celery task begins processing.
 5. Poll the status with **Get Task Status** until ``SUCCESS``.
-6. Download the ``.zip`` from the OT Batch Protocol detail page.
+6. Download the ``.zip`` from the button that appears in the batch GUI for the batch(es) that had OT protocols generated.

 .. note::